A SHOWER PAN OF PAIN PART 2

 To Bad all of the creative effort and expense that went into this shower installation the installer FAILED at the most basic function of a shower, to contain water and drain it!

 Once I was down to the trap I was able to dry fit the new shower drain on.

 So begins the process of putting this shower pan of pain together again.
-Often I find that when I come across a shower pan project like this most homeowners opt to just update the entire shower with the knowledge that the new shower stall will not leak and at the same time have an updated shower they can enjoy.
+Often I find that when I come across a shower pan project like this one, most homeowners opt to just update the entire shower with the knowledge that the new shower stall will not leak and at the same time have an updated shower they can enjoy.

 I install cement tile backer board on the walls and cement pour a new shower pan along with a concrete poured shower curb.
-Once the cement has had a chance to fully cure the next step in getting shower pan functioning again can proceed.
-Stick with me for the final chapter of "THE SHOWER PAN OF PAIN".
+Once the cement has had a chance to fully cure the next step in getting the shower pan functioning again can proceed.
+Stick with me for the final chapter of "A SHOWER PAN OF PAIN".